luanaruiz9/luanaruiz9.github.io/_pages/research.md

 ### Manifold Signal Processing and Manifold Neural Networks

-With my dear collaborator Zhiyang Wang, I also study signal processing on manifolds, which can be seen as the limit objcts geometric graphs.
+With my dear collaborator [Dr. Zhiyang Wang](https://zhiyangwang.net/), I also study signal processing on manifolds, which can be seen as the limit objcts geometric graphs.
 This includes defining convolutional filters on submanifolds of Euclidean space, studying their stability, and developing manifold neural networks.
 Applications range from image classification on image manifolds to geometric machine learning on "any-data" manifolds motivated by the manifold hypothesis.

 <img src="/assets/img/Diagram_nsf.jpeg" alt="Example of a data manifold for image classification" style="max-width: 100%; height: auto;" />